thanos-io/thanos/docs/components/compact.md

 Because not all object storage providers implement a safe locking mechanism, you need to ensure on your own that only a single Compactor is running against a single stream of blocks on a single bucket.
 Running more than one Compactor may result in [Overlap Issues](../operating/troubleshooting.md#overlaps) which have to be resolved manually.

 This rule also means that there could be a problem when both compacted and non-compacted blocks are being uploaded by a sidecar.
 This is why the "upload compacted" function still lives under a separate `--shipper.upload-compacted` flag that helps to ensure that compacted blocks are uploaded before anything else.
-The signleton rule is also why local Prometheus compaction has to be disabled in order to use Thanos Sidecar with the upload option.
+The singleton rule is also why local Prometheus compaction has to be disabled in order to use Thanos Sidecar with the upload option.
 Use - at your own risk! - the hidden `--shipper.ignore-unequal-block-size` flag to disable this check.

 > **NOTE:** In future versions of Thanos it's possible that both restrictions will be removed once [vertical compaction](#vertical-compactions) reaches production status.